bedoodev/high-level-url-shortener/README.md

 The application includes built-in rate limiting to protect against DDoS attacks.
 The rate limiter is implemented in-memory and does not require any external dependencies.

-## 🔍 Monitoring

-The application includes a health check endpoint at /ping that can be used for monitoring and health checks.

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.